jhou2/docs.review.ninja/index.md

  * repo:status

- 	After every build, we update the status of its commit, which is most relevant for testing pull request.
-This scope gives us the permission to update the commit status as the build starts and finishes.
+ 	After every code review, we update the status of its commit, which is relevant for submitting a pull request.
+This scope gives us the permission to update the commit status.

  * read:repo_hook

+ 	We need granular access to act on events in your repositories. read:repo_hook grants read and ping access to hooks in public or private repositories.

  * write:repo_hook

+ 	We need granular access to act on events in your repositories.  write:repo_hook grants read, write, and ping access to hooks in public or private repositories.

  * read:org

  	Review Ninja shows you all of your repositories, including the ones from any organization you're part of.

-	The GitHub API hides any organizations you're a private member of without this scope.
-So to make sure we show you all of your repositories, we require this scope.
+	The GitHub API hides any organizations that you privately belong to without this scope.
+We require this scope so we can show you all of your repositories.

 	Note that this scope allows access to the basic information on both private and public repositories, but not on any of the data and code stored in them.

  * write:org

+ 	write:org allows an application to publicize and unpublicize an organization membership.

+<h1 id="about">About</h1>

 What is Review Ninja?
 ---------------------